rafiakmaaalz/Landing-Page/README.md

 # Landing-Page
-Landing page basic with html and css
+basic landing page from progate using html and css